rmsk2/cartflash/README.md

 Download either the `.pgz`, the `.zip` or the `.bin` file from there.
 The `pgz` is the executable which can be started via `pexec` after being transferred to your Foenix via an SD card, `dcopy`or `FoenixMgr`.
-The `.zip` file contains a flash image and a `bulk.csv` which can be used to write `fcart` to block $08 of the onboard flash memory via `FoenixMgr`. `cartridge.bin` is a cartridge image file which can be written to block 31 of a flash cartridge using this software.
+The `.zip` file contains a flash image and a `bulk.csv` which can be used to write `fcart` to block $08 of the onboard flash memory via `FoenixMgr`. `cartridge.bin` is a cartridge image file which can be written to block 31 of a flash cartridge using for instance `fcart.pgz`.